-The new storyline and theme is really nice, in fact i prefer it to Silver Tower, it is more like the original 1995 game in many respects.
+The new storyline and theme is really nice, in fact i prefer it to Silver Tower, as it was more like the original 1995 game in many respects.
 The guidebook is amazing, complete with loads of storyline and background, and detailed painting guides for the models, this book is far superior to the one in Silver Tower.
 The adventure story book has changed into a dungeon master guide, but some of the principals are similar, there is storyline and theme, but Hammerhal is not designed to have random room generation.
-This may be off-putting for some, but i feel well written campaigns can offset this.
-The new box also is designed for 4 characters to play every time, just as it was with the 1995 edition, so the scaling found in Silver Tower has sadly gone too.
-However offsetting this is the returning ability to visit towns and have events, which is very welcome.
+This may be off-putting for some, but i feel well written campaigns can offset this, and the box features a long multi-layered dungeon to explore.
+There is also a very welcome return to visiting towns and having events between your adventures.

-The dungeon tiles are detailed and varied and i really like them, although Silver Tower was equally excellent, i just like the darker style more in Hammerhal.
-Card content is pretty similar with treasures and skills, it is a bit thin on the dice provided so you may need to borrow from Silver Tower here.
-Models have a lower count at 30, and come with 4 heroes, but there are no smaller monsters, so these ones will all pack a decent punch.
-What i like about this modelling set is that you build from multiple sprue options to create your own version of the enemies.
-I am not used to this, only previously buying into Quest and not the wargames, but i enjoy the choice this brings, especially on the Putrid Blightkings which are amazing monsters.
-Even the acolytes which we have seen before come with some new variations.
+The dungeon tiles in this set are detailed and varied and i really like them, although Silver Tower was equally excellent and were better card stock, I do however like the darker dungeon style more in Hammerhal.
+Card deck content is pretty similar with treasures and skills, but Hammerhal is a bit thin on the dice provided and models also have a lower count at 30, and come with 4 heroes.
+What i liked about this modelling set is that you build from multiple sprue options to create your own version of the enemies, and i enjoyed the choice this brings, especially on the Putrid Blightkings which are amazing monsters.
+Even the acolytes which we have seen before in Silver Tower come with some new and better variations.